marioarranzr/dev.to/blog-posts/go-fundamentals/go-fundamentals.md

 }
 ```

-The result of the code abobe is:
+The result of the code above is:

 ```text
 count:	Value = 10 	Addr = 0x41a788